mondoohq/docs/docs/platform/infra/cloud/kubernetes/scan-kubernetes-with-operator.md

 :::important

-Mondoo can scan both a Kubernetes (K8s) cluster using the Mondoo K8s Operator as well as the account (AWS account, GCP project, or Azure subscription) where the cluster is deployed.
-To avoid duplication of assets, if the account is integrated with VM scanning enabled, or if you plan to enable it, ensure that Node Scanning is disabled for the Kubernetes cluster.
+Mondoo can scan Kubernetes clusters in two ways:

+- Directly, using the Mondoo Kubernetes Operator

+- As part of the cloud account (AWS account, GCP project, or Azure subscription) where the cluster is deployed

+If you enable (or plan to enable) VM scanning when you set up your AWS, GCP, or Azure integration AND you enable **Scan nodes** in your Kubernetes integration, you create duplicate assets (two of the same cluster).
+To prevent this, be sure to disable **Scan nodes** in the Kubernetes integration.

 :::